 Section 3.
 Operation.

-The AUSTIN EMERGENCY NURSES INC Chapter is a separate 501(c)3 not-for-profit corporation incorporated in the State of Texas.
+The AUSTIN ENA Chapter is a separate 501(c)3 not-for-profit corporation incorporated in the State of Delaware.

-AUSTIN EMERGENCY NURSES INC reports to and is subject to the ultimate authority of the Texas State Council Board of Directors and ENA.
+AUSTIN ENA reports to and is subject to the ultimate authority of the Texas State Council Board of Directors and ENA.

-The AUSTIN EMERGENCY NURSES INC Board of Directors (or its designee(s)) shall develop and approve policies and procedures for the operation of AUSTIN EMERGENCY NURSES INC.
+The AUSTIN ENA Board of Directors (or its designee(s)) shall develop and approve policies and procedures for the operation of AUSTIN EMERGENCY NURSES INC.

-The Texas ENA State Council Board of Directors and ENA have the right to disband or dissolve the AUSTIN EMERGENCY NURSES INC according to due process procedures established by the Texas ENA State Council Board of Directors.
-Upon dissolution of AUSTIN EMERGENCY NURSES INC, the AUSTIN EMERGENCY NURSES INC immediately shall remit any funds in its control or possession to the Texas State Council and any funds held by the Texas ENA State Council for the benefit of the AUSTIN EMERGENCY NURSES INC shall be forfeited and used by the Texas ENA State Council for its general purposes.
+The Texas ENA State Council Board of Directors and ENA have the right to disband or dissolve the AUSTIN ENA according to due process procedures established by the Texas ENA State Council Board of Directors.
+Upon dissolution of AUSTIN EMERGENCY NURSES INC, the AUSTIN ENA immediately shall remit any funds in its control or possession to the Texas State Council and any funds held by the Texas ENA State Council for the benefit of the AUSTIN ENA shall be forfeited and used by the Texas ENA State Council for its general purposes.

 ARTICLE IX